pivotal/docs-tap/scc/gitlab.hbs.md

-# Using Gitlab as a Git provider with your supply chains
+# Using GitLab as a Git provider with your supply chains

-This topic describes how to use Gitlab as a Git provider with your Supply Chain Choreographer supply chains.
+This topic describes how to use GitLab as a Git provider with your Supply Chain Choreographer supply chains.

+## <a id="overview"></a>Overview

 There are two uses for Git in a supply chain:

 - As a source of code to build and deploy applications
 - As a repository of configuration created by the build cluster which is deployed on a run or production cluster

-## <a id="repo-committed"></a> Using Gitlab as a repository for committed code
+## <a id="repo-committed"></a> Using GitLab as a repository for committed code

-Developers can use Gitlab to commit source code to a repository that the supply chain pulls.
+This section tells you how developers can use GitLab to commit source code to a repository that the supply chain pulls.

-### <a id="devops-example"></a> Gitlab example
+### <a id="devops-example"></a> GitLab example

-The following example uses the Gitlab source repository:
+The following example uses the GitLab source repository:

 `https://gitlab.example.com/my-org/repository.git`